PopuriAO29/Greentea/User-Guide/Frequently-Asked-Questions.md

 Greentea is a free next-generation operating system for your PC

-#### Is Greentea OS an operating system, distro, visual theme or app?
+#### Is Greentea OS a visual theme or app?

-Similiar to macOS and Linux, Greentea is a full operating system, installable on a PC.
+Similar to Windows, Greentea is a full operating system, installable on a PC.
 It runs apps, games and has some built-in software.
-It is **not** based on any other system.

 #### Is Greentea OS Ad-driven or funded by corporations?

 Nope.
 Greentea is funded solely by [donations](https://greenteaos.github.io/donate/).

-#### Is Greentea OS a GNU/Linux distro?
+#### Is Greentea OS a modification of an existing OS?

-No. It is an independent OS, and isn't based on top of Linux.
+No. It is an independent OS, and isn't based on top of any other operating system.

 #### What makes Greentea OS so unique?